 Specific impacts will depend on where you live.
-The maps below show the proposed departure procedure on a runway-by-runway basis as well as associated noise modeling (more about noise modeling below).
+The maps below show the proposed departure procedure on a runway-by-runway basis as well as associated noise modelling (more about noise modelling below).
 We have also included samples of current flight tracks as flown and associated noise contours.

 If you live:

 - east of the airport, you’ll be interested in maps related to Runway 05